elaimaz/CSAPPExercises/Chapter 6/Practice Problem 6.9/README.md

 ### ***Answear***:

-1. (a)  Best, because there is no jumps in memory.
+1. (b)  Best, because there is no jumps in memory.
-2. (b)  Mid, every iteration there is 3 positions to jump forward or backwards.
+2. (c)  Mid, every iteration there is 3 positions to jump forward or backwards.
-3. (c)  Worst, the jumps in memory will be greater in this version.
+3. (d)  Worst, the jumps in memory will be greater in this version.